MDHtrappy/MDHtrappy/README.md

 - 🌱 I’m currently learning Python, the Ren'Py framework, as well as DAZ 3D
 - 🤔 I’m looking for help with Ren'Py and its open source frameworks
 - 📫 How to reach me: Contact me by email or discord.
-- ⚡ Fun fact: I have ADHD (not in 1440p)
+- ⚡ Fun fact: I have ADHD